Saibandhavi75/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. Start the program
+1. Start the program.
-2. Input the values
+2. Input the values.
-3. Display the program
+3. Display the program.
-4. Stop the program
+4. Stop the program.

 ## Program:
 ```